jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 your-repo-name/tests>node test.js
 ```

+# Branching

+At this point we have been working on the default `master` branch, but in order to make sure we have a stable pipeline it is better to do work and test on a separate branch.

+So now create a branch called `development`, which will be used by Travis CI

 # Travis Build Server [Go to TravisCI](https://travis-ci.org)

 Now we have the code, we need the run the tests each time the code changes, to make sure our changes don't break it.
 The tests we currently start manually, but using a build server service, like Travis, these can be run automatically every time you change your code.
 Basically all we have to do, is take the exact steps you did in the previous section, and put them into the simple Travis configuration file format.